stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 conda activate taxonomy
 ```

 Every time you log out then log back in the server, remember to activate that taxonomy conda environment.
+(You will also have to activate this environment again if you start a [screen session](#section_screen).

 Running the following commands will recapitulate how the pipeline runs fastqc:
 ```